XYFC128/GhidraLookup/README.md

-# Ghidra-Win32 Plugin
+# GhidraLookup Plugin

-The Ghidra-Win32 plugin aims to provide support for Win32 API reversing in PE executables.
+The GhidraLookup plugin aims to help user to lookup documentation of Win API functions.

 ### Usage